bagder/http2-explained/it/part8.md

 This is of course subject to debate and discussions on how to measure what faster means, but already in the SPDY days many tests were performed that proved browser page loads were faster (like ["How Speedy is SPDY?"](https://www.usenix.org/system/files/conference/nsdi14/nsdi14-paper-wang_xiao_sophia.pdf) by people at University of Washington and ["Evaluating the Performance of SPDY-enabled Web Servers"](https://www.neotys.com/blog/performance-of-spdy-enabled-web-servers) by Hervé Servy) and such experiments have been repeated with http2 as well.
 I'm looking forward to seeing more such tests and experiments getting published.
 A [basic first test made by httpwatch.com](https://blog.httpwatch.com/2015/01/16/a-simple-performance-comparison-of-https-spdy-and-http2) might imply that HTTP/2 holds its promises.

-### 8.4.7.
-“E' sviluppato attorno una statificazione di violazioni”
+### 8.4.7. “È sviluppato attorno una statificazione di violazioni”

 Davvero, questa la vostra critica ?
 Gli strati non sono sacri e intoccabili pilastri di una religione globale.
 Se ci siamo trovati a passare per zone d'ombra durante lo sviluppo di http2, è sempre stato nell'interesse e allo scopo di creare un protocollo efficace e stabile, a partire dai vinvoli iniziali.